 Management of contacts

-Face-to-face contact with a COVID-19 patient within 3 feet (1 meter) for more than 15 minutes
+Face-to-face contact with a probable or confirmed case within 3 feet (1 meter) and for more than 15 minutes

-Providing direct care for patients with COVID-19 without using proper personal protective equipment
+Direct care for a patient with probable or confirmed COVID-19 without using recommended personal protective equipment

 Other situations as indicated by local risk assessments.